How to start using TinyMDM?

 Before doing anything else, you first have to register your business.

 - In the TinyMDM Dashboard, go to Enterprise approved apps and click on Register your company.
-You will be redirect to an Android For Work page in order to do so.
+You will be redirected to an Android For Work page in order to do so.

-- Login with your corporate Gmail or G Suite account.
+- At the very top right of the webpage, log in with your corporate Gmail or G Suite account.

 - Fill the form with your company information and click on Finish, you will be redirected back to the TinyMDM Dashboard.